alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 # Convert layer
 - The internal API for data conversion functions.
 - It should include functions for converting data from Clojure maps to Snowpark rows and back again.
-- All conversion functions must take read-key-fn or write-key-fn args as appropriate and use those functions when converting.
+- All conversion functions must take col->key-fn or key->col-fn args as appropriate and use those functions when converting.
-- All table column name conversions must be done with read-key-fn and write-key-fn functions only.
+- All table column name conversions must be done with col->key-fn and key->col-fn functions only.
-- The read-key-fn and write-key-fn args are required, not optional, so they don't need to be defaulted.
+- The col->key-fn and key->col-fn args are required, not optional, so they don't need to be defaulted.
 - When converting from maps to rows, it must handle nullable fields by including a nil value for the column index.
 - When converting from rows to maps, it must handle nullable fields by excluding the key for the column index.